uclcrypto/spook-masked-hardware/README.md

 should be sent to the core in order to perform different operations (e.g., load the key, encryption, ...).
 The latter is used to generate the test vectors used in simulatations as well as the actual FPGA implementation.

 _Note: no security claims comes with this code.
-It is a straightfoward implementation of state-of-the-art software masking scheme which security depends on various factors such masking order, independence assumption and noise level._
+It is a straightfoward implementation of state-of-the-art hardware masking scheme which security depends on various factors such masking order, independence assumption and noise level._

 ## Organisation